OpenEvalProject/evals/manuscripts/elife-81467/v2/manuscript.md

 For cFos immunoreactivity, sections were washed (five times for 5 min with PBS on a shaker) and incubated in 1% H2O2 in PBS for 30 min.
 Sections were then incubated in 0.5% TNB blocking buffer for 1 hr, followed by rabbit anti-cFos (in 0.5% TNB; 1:5000; Synaptic Systems), and left overnight at 4°C on a shaker.
 The next day, sections were first incubated for 1 hr in donkey anti-rabbit (conjugated with horseradish peroxidase in 0.5% TNB; 1:500; Jackson ImmunoResearch), and then in diluted Rhodamine tyramide signal amplification (TSA) solution (in 0.01% H2O2 in 0.1 M borate buffer; 1:500; Jackson ImmunoResearch) and wrapped in foil to prevent photobleaching for 30 min.
 Sections were mounted onto glass slides and treated with a mounting medium (Flouroshield, Ab104139; Abcam).
 Labeling of c-Fos proteins in the PRC and vCA3 were confirmed at ×10 magnification under the Eclipse Ni-U epifluorescence microscope (Nikon Instruments, Japan) using FITC and TexasRed filters, with cell counting performed by an automated counting software (Fiji; Schindelin et al., 2012). cFos quantification was performed bilaterally, spanning three separate sections of tissue for both the PRC and vCA3 (AP: from –4.8 to –5.6).

-## Data analysis
+### Data analysis

 All behavioral testing was recorded and tracked using Noldus EthoVision XT (Noldus, Netherlands).
 Data were analyzed using SPSS statistical package version 26.0 (IBM, ON, Canada).
 For the object-based AA task, conditioned cue acquisition test data for the time spent in the goal box, the LTE, number of entries and retreats, and object exploration latencies were analyzed by separate 3×2 repeated-measures ANOVA with a within-subjects factor of valence (appetitive, aversive, neutral), and a between-subjects factor of group.
 Analyzed data for the high conflict test were identical to the acquisition test (including object exploration data) and were subject to a 2×2 repeated-measures ANOVA with within-subjects factors of laser treatment, and a between-subjects factor of group.
 Each rat only completed one session of the neutral test, with between-subjects factors of laser treatment and group, and data were analyzed by univariate ANOVA.
 Data for the low conflict and no conflict control tests were each first analyzed by separate 2×2×2 repeated-measures ANOVA with within-subjects factors of valence and laser treatment, and a between-subjects factor of group.
 Activity analysis by the sucrose dispenser and generation of heatmap figures were completed using Noldus EthoVision XT, in which an 18 cm (L) × 11.5 cm (W) region of interest was demarcated within the goal box (around the dispenser; 1/3 of the total goal box), and could reliably contain an entire rat.

 For the Y-maze AA task, conditioned cue acquisition data for the time spent in each of the cued arms, as well as the number of entries and retreats were analyzed by a 3×2 repeated-measures ANOVA with a within-subjects factor of valence (appetitive, aversive, neutral) and a between-subjects factor of group.
 Analyzed data for the conflict test were identical to the acquisition test and were subject to a 2×2×2 repeated-measures ANOVA with within-subjects factors of laser treatment and trial type (conflict vs neutral), and a between-subjects factor of group.
 For the EPM test data, 2 x 2×2 repeated-measure ANOVAs were conducted to compare the time spent in the open and closed arms, as well as the number of entries made into both, with a within-subjects factor of arm type (open vs closed) and between-subjects factors of laser treatment and group.

-For the NOR task, a 2×2 repeated-measures ANOVA was conducted on the ‘discrimination ratio’ (d2 = (t)Novel −(t)Familiar(t)Total ), with a within-subjects factor of laser treatment and between-subjects factor of group.
+For the NOR task, a 2×2 repeated-measures ANOVA was conducted on the ‘discrimination ratio’ (d2 = $\frac{(t)Novel −(t)Familiar}{(t)Total }$), with a within-subjects factor of laser treatment and between-subjects factor of group.
 Behavioral data from the NOR task revealed that consistent with previous findings (Dix and Aggleton, 1999; Winters et al., 2004; Winters and Bussey, 2005), both novel object exploration and novel object discrimination performance were significantly higher during the first minute of the test session (time point: F(2,28)=20.79, p<0.001; object × time point: F(2,28)=16.41, p<0.001), and thus, this time point was selected for subsequent analysis.
 For cFos quantification, a 2×2 ANOVA was conducted on the density of cFos labeled cells in both the PRC and vCA3, with between-subjects factors of laser treatment (on vs off) and group.

 Significant main effects and interactions were further investigated with simple contrasts and post hoc tests with a Bonferroni correction where appropriate.
 Violations to sphericity were addressed with a Huynh-Feldt correction.
 All manually scored data (e.g., entries, time spent in a given zone) were blindly scored by a second experimenter.
 None of the data collected were excluded in the final analysis.